Zabaglione (Italian Custard) with Strawberries

 PREPARATION: 40 minutes – makes 4 to 6 servings

-Place egg yolks, and sugar in the stir-fry skillet or double boiler.
+Place egg yolks, and sugar in the stir-fry wok or double boiler unit.
 Add grated lemon peel and a pinch of cinnamon and a drop of vanilla extract to the yolk mixture.
-Pour in the Marsala wine.
-Note: 11½-inch Stir-Fry skillet was originally designed as a multi-ply mixing bowl that can be used on gas, electric and an induction range, in place of a double-boiler.
+Pour in the wine.
+Note: 11½-inch Stir-Fry skillet was originally designed by Chef Tell as a multi-ply mixing bowl that can be used on gas, electric and an induction range, in place of a double-boiler.

 Continue whisking for about 10 minutes, until the mixture triples in volume, froths up and becomes pale.
 When it reaches the desired consistency, the custard can be used as a sauce.
 Longer cooking will thicken the custard further, giving it the texture of mousse.
 Continue whisking for a minute or two to prevent the custard from sticking to its container.